-- 1. Familiarize yourself with the kinds of topics readily available for downloading - Free Sites: http://schoolsucks.com; <a href="http://sch - 2.
+- 1. Submit paper to institutional TurnItIn software - 2.
+Familiarize yourself with the kinds of topics readily available for downloading Search for paper mill sites related to the paper topics. - 3.
 Consider asking the student.

 This is not intended to be a confrontation of plagiarism, but rather an opportunity for you to engage the student in a conversation about his/her paper.
 Chances are you will be able to determine rather quickly how well the student comprehends the topic.
 If relevant, express an interest in seeing some of the sources that helped the student formulate his/her opinion or thesis for the assignment.

-3. Conduct a search
+4. Conduct a search

-- Select a search engine or metasearch engine to begin looking for evidence of plagiarism on-line.
-Using more than one search engine will likely be necessary.
-Currently, a single search engine only has the capacity to search about 1/3 of the internet (Harris, p.
-5). - a) Search Engines: Google.com; Alltheweb.com; AltaVista.com - b) MetaSearch Engines: Dogpile.com; Vivisimo.com - Type a phrase into a search engine.
+- Select a search engine or metasearch engine to begin looking for evidence of plagiarism online.
+Using more than one search engine will likely be necessary. - Type a phrase into a search engine.
 Choose a phrase that has unique vocabulary or uncharacteristic word order.
 Surround the phrase by quotation marks. - Check the library databases.
 Identify possible databases by following the Databases/Find Articles link on the Messiah College library's home page. - Ask your liaison librarian.
 They are expert searchers and will gladly work on such cases. - Borrow the books if necessary.
-Explain the time urgency to Interlibrary loan staff. - Observation: Students are typically uncreative in using sources.
+Explain the time urgency to Interlibrary loan staff. - Look at first and last pages of sources: Students are typically uncreative in using sources.
 They tend to take their information from the first page (introduction) and/or the last page (conclusion).
-Many seem to "read" the article by scanning the topic sentences of each paragraph and using that information in their papers.